 Currently, China produces over 95 per cent of the world’s REEs and supplies about 97 per cent of the world’s demand.
 However, over the last decade, China has been exporting less in order to facilitate their own industrial needs.
 A shortage of some critical REEs is expected due to the discrepancy between the abundance in deposits and the demand from the market.
 REE recovery and separation from secondary resources can balance the shortfall in a cost effective way.
 This leaves an opening for the uranium industry in Saskatchewan and elsewhere to contribute to this growing demand.

 What’s being done here in Saskatchewan?

 The extraction of REEs from uranium deposits in Saskatchewan has not been considered a viable option before, due to the fact that there is no cost-effective recovery technology developed for it.
-At SRC, we have expertise in developing and commercializing complete REE recovery and separation technologies in Canada.
-One of our newest developments is the design and commissioning of a heavy REE separation pilot plant that has been developed for this exact purpose.
+But at SRC, we're developing and commercializing complete REE recovery and separation technologies to help industry solve this challenge.